 The Housing Vancouver Strategy seeks to deliver a range of housing tenures across the housing continuum.
-This application, if approved, would support submission of a development permit for a new five-storey rental apartment building with townhouses to the City's inventory of rental housing, which would contribute to the targets set out in the Housing Vancouver Strategy (see Figure 2).
-Proposed unit numbers are not required for the simplified rezoning process but staff anticipate that this proposal could create approximately 131 rental units based on an average unit size assuming 35% will be family-sized units.
+This application, if approved, would support submission of a development permit for a new five-storey rental apartment building to add to the City's inventory of rental housing, which would contribute to the targets set out in the Housing Vancouver Strategy (see Figure 2).
+Proposed unit numbers are not required for the simplified rezoning process but staff anticipate that this proposal could create approximately 61 rental units based on an average unit size assuming 35% will be family sized units.

-Figure 2: Progress Towards 10-Year Housing Vancouver Targets for Secured Market Rental Housing as of June 30, 2023
+Figure 2: Progress Towards 10 Year Housing Vancouver Targets for Secured Market Rental Housing as of June 30, 2023

-Housing Type 10-Year Targets Units Approved Towards Targets Purpose-Built Secured Rental Units 20,000 15,280 (76%)
+Housing Type 10-Year Targets Units Approved Towards Targets Purpose-Built Market Rental Units 16,000 13,827 (86%)

-Note that tracking progress towards 10-year Housing Vancouver targets began in 2017
+^{}Note that tracking progress towards 10-year Housing Vancouver targets began in 2017